 Studies have shown, those who lead an inactive lifestyle tend to lose more vision as they age, as opposed to those who are active.
 So keep moving!

 Smoking greatly increases the risk of Age-related Macular Degeneration (AMD) and cataracts.
 Stopping smoking (at any age) can greatly reduce your risk of developing these issues.
-If you still need a push in the right direction with this, see our article on how smoking affects your eyesight.
+If you still need a push in the right direction with this.

 Regular eye tests